Can An ATV Run Without A Battery? Dead Battery?

 A carbureted ATV engine will run without a battery which also means it will run on a dead battery.

-It’s possible to run a fuel-injected ATV on a dead battery, but it won’t run well.
+It’s possible to run a fuel-injected quad on a dead battery, but it won’t run well.
 Anything that has a power draw, like lights and the winch, could kill the engine if they take too much power from the battery.

 Depending on how dead the battery is, it could supply just enough pool of power to keep the engine running; the pool may be shallow, but it’s just enough.